VISIT OUR ART STORE ▶

 Tree 3: Tall Cone-Shaped Tree in Orange and Yellow

-For the third tree, we will paint a taller, cone-shaped tree.
-The leaves will spread out in a V-shape, similar to the first tree.
+For the third tree, a taller, cone-shaped tree is painted.
+The leaves spread out in a V-shape, similar to the first tree.

 Sketch the shapes of the cone-shaped tree

-I paint a smaller V at the top of the tree and gradually make it larger as I move down.
-This will give it a nice, natural look.
+A smaller V is painted at the top of the tree and gradually made larger toward the bottom.
+This gives it a nice, natural look.

 Paint the top of the tree

-Next, I fill in parts of the tree trunk with dark brown, creating a solid base.
-To add depth, I use a darker orange called Cernelius Orange.
+Next, parts of the tree trunk are filled in with dark brown, creating a solid base.
+To add depth, a darker orange called Cernelius Orange is used.

 This rich, pigmented color helps create shadows and adds dimension to the tree.

-I also extend a few branches to complete the look and add some details.
+A few branches are also extended to complete the look and add details.

 Add shadows and refine details

-After that, I paint another yellow tree behind the orange one.
-Since this second tree is further away, I don't add much detail.
+After that, another yellow tree is painted behind the orange one.
+Since this second tree is further away, not much detail is added.

-I keep it simple with just a touch of shadow using a mixture of sepia and yellow.
-Don’t forget to add splatters.
-And there you have it – a beautiful, vibrant cone-shaped tree.
+It is kept simple with just a touch of shadow using a mixture of sepia and yellow.
+Splatters are also added.
+And there it is – a beautiful, vibrant cone-shaped tree.

 A complete cone-shaped tree